From steam engines to smart factories: What is Industry 4.0?

 Now what does the term actually mean?
 Industry 4.0 refers to the integration of advanced digital technologies into manufacturing and industrial processes.
 It includes industrial IoT networks, AI, cloud connectivity, Big Data, robotics, and automation.
 It enables smart manufacturing and the development of intelligent factories.
 Its goal is to improve productivity, efficiency, and flexibility, while also facilitating smarter decision-making and customization in manufacturing and supply chain.

-The history of the industrial revolution and Industry 4.0
+The history of industrial revolution and Industry 4.0

 Now, let’s delve into the brief history behind its evolution.
 Since the 1800s, we have undergone three industrial revolutions.
 Dubbed as “revolutions,” these periods of innovation didn’t merely enhance productivity and efficiency—they transformed the methods of production and the nature of work.
 Currently, we are now in the Fourth Industrial Revolution, commonly referred to as Industry 4.0.